mcdexio/documents/en/internal-perpetual.md

  - GovInitialMarginRate: Initial margin rate
  - GovMaintenanceMarginRate: Maintenance margin rate
  - GovLiquidationPenaltyRate: Liquidation penalty rate of the liquidated assets to Liquidator/Keeper
- - GovPenaltyFundRate: Liquidation penalty rate of the liquidated assets to the InsurranceFund
+ - GovPenaltyFundRate: Liquidation penalty rate of the liquidated assets to the InsuranceFund
  - GovTakerDevFeeRate: Taker fee rate of the trading volume when using the Exchange.
 In order to make ClosePosition easier, when closing a position, if the trader's balance is not enough, the trading fee will be limited to the balance.
 NOTE: trading with AMM does not use GovTakerDevFeeRate
  - GovMakerDevFeeRate: Maker fee rate of the trading volume when using the Exchange.
 In order to make ClosePosition easier, when closing a position, if the trader's balance is not enough, the trading fee will be limited to the balance.